 Despite being a mythical creature, the Kraken doesn’t boast any supernatural abilities.
 The fearsome nature of the Kraken is its sheer size; sailors do not have to worry about it flying out of the water or putting a curse on them.
 Some modern-day cartoons suggest that if you defeat the Kraken, it will grant you a wish, but that deviates from Norwegian folklore.

-13. Sailors had to worry about not only the Kraken itself, but also what it left in its wake.
+13. Sailors had to worry about the Kraken itself, as well as what it left in its wake.

 Because of its sheer size, the Kraken is believed to conjure a whirlpool when diving back into the ocean.
 The watery suction drags ships to the depths of the sea.